luisagapito/Ecommerce-Data-Pipeline/README.md

     1. The CRM platform: It sends daily the file corp_customer.csv in CSV format, so it can have detailed data from current customers.
     2. The SAP platform: It sends daily the file corp_products.json in JSON format, so it can have detailed data from current products.
     3. Google Analytics: It sends events in year-month.csv with CSV format, so it can know what events are performed by each customer.
 It has more than one million rows.

+**Note:** Original datasets come from the 3 Kaggle datasets cited in the references section.

 ## Step 2: Explore and Assess the Data